remipassmoilesel/abc-map/README.md

 More information [here](https://abc-map.fr/documentation).

+## Why ?

+There are some very good GIS available: [QGIS](https://www.qgis.org) and others are great software.
+But they are designed by and for experts, and are hard to use.
+The goal of this project is to provide a light GIS experience without complex technical knowledge.

 ## Status of project

 Abc-Map 2 is at a very early stage.
-Everything is done within the means available to make this project a long-lasting one, but for now you should expect some breaking changes.

-Please keep in mind that this software is developed at night after often 10 hours of code during the day.
+Everything is done within the means available to make this project a long-lasting one.
+But this software is developed at night after often 10 hours of code during the day.

-A lot of things needs to be and will be improved 💪
+A lot of things needs to be - and will be - improved 💪

-## Why ?
-And why a web application ?

-There are some very good GIS available: QGIS, GvSIG, OrbisGIS are great software.
-But they are intended for experts in the field and are hard to use.
-The goal of this project is to provide a GIS experience without complex technical knowledge.
-Of course, at a cost: Abc-Map is less powerful than these software.

-Web technologies, although complex and sometimes literally painful, make it possible to deliver software
-widely accessible and fully capable of heavy calculations.
-All the power of browsers has not yet been exploited in this software but it is possible thanks to WebWorkers and WebAssembly to do as well as many office applications.

 ## What can I find here ?